kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

  - 2022-06-08: KEP merged
  - 2023-01-16: Graduate to Beta
  - 2025-01-23: Change the implementation design to be aligned with PodAffinity's `matchLabelKeys`
+ - 2025-04-07: Add a new feature flag `MatchLabelKeysInPodTopologySpreadSelectorMerge` and update milestone

 ## Drawbacks